Minnesota Medicaid Personal Care Assistance (PCA) Program / Community First Services & Supports (CFSS) Program

 – Personal Assistance Services – assistance with bathing, grooming, toileting, mobility, transferring (i.e., bed to a chair), preparing meals, shopping for essential items, paying bills, transportation, etc.

-New supports will also be available via CFSS and include the following:
+New supports are available via CFSS and include the following:

 – Consultation Services – provides information about CFSS and a program participant’s choices, assists in creating one’s service delivery plan, and approves it